apache/sedona/docs/api/sql/Raster-aggregate-function.md

 ## RS_Union_Aggr

-Introduction: Returns a raster containing bands by specified indexes from all rasters in the provided column.
-Combines all bands from each raster into the output raster.
-The order of bands in the resultant raster are based on the input index order.
+Introduction: This function combines multiple rasters into a single multiband raster by stacking the bands of each input raster sequentially.
+The function arranges the bands in the output raster according to the order specified by the index column in the input.
+It is typically used in scenarios where rasters are grouped by certain criteria (e.g., time or location) and an aggregated raster output is desired

 !!!Note
     RS_Union_Aggr expects the following input, if not satisfied then will throw an IllegalArgumentException: